 Their formula aids digestion.
 They are also great for horses giving birth.
 The live microorganisms in these treats help maintain the balance of natural bacteria in horses who recently got an antibiotic treatment.
 Moreover, these probiotic treats are also a great option for horses that are weaning and traveling.

 Unless you’re looking for these specific benefits in a treat, you may find that this product is pricier than other treats available in the market.
 Of course, the price is justified considering that it has strains of microbial products that have to be preserved during manufacturing so the cost is definitely higher.
+If you’re interested in checking out other probiotic supplements, then have a look at our top picks in this article.

 Horse owners are usually highly concerned about the sugar content in horse treats.
 Well, with this product, you don’t have to worry about that.
 The low-sugar formula comes in multiple all-natural fruit and vegetable flavors to satisfy your horse’s sweet tooth.
 It also has lower starch than most commercial treats.
 The ingredients are free of artificial colors, too.